spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 set to the correct value.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set environment variables in your own package
+Set Environment Variables in Your Own Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Packages can modify their own build-time environment by implementing the